 Section 118-564 (f)(4) of the Land Development Regulations of the Miami Beach Code provides criteria by which the Historic Preservation Board evaluates requests for a Certificate of Appropriateness for Demolition.
 The following is an analysis of the request based upon these criteria:

-The existing structures are designated as part of the Flamingo Park Local Historic District; both buildings are classified as 'Contributing' structures in the historic district.
+The subject structure is designated as part of the Flamingo Park Local Historic District; the building is classified as a 'Non-Contributing' structure in the historic district.